+> would fire unless this is the case.
 For 15kV you need *AT LEAST* two

-layers of 60 mil poly, perhaps 2 caps in series or even 2 of two layers
+> layers of 60 mil poly, perhaps 2 caps in series or even 2 of two layers